nmarsollier/viaduct/docs/README.md

     Parameters:
   * First: The fully qualified name of the KDoc to link to.
   * Second: Display name (optional).
 Defaults to the class name.
 Must be wrapped in quotes if it contains special characters like `@`.

+### Sidebar Nav/Table of Contents

+A forked version of `sidebar-tree.html` is used to support non-clickable section headers in the sidebar navigation.
+To create a non-clickable section header, create a `_index.md` file in the directory with the desired title and set `toc_subsection: true` in the frontmatter.
+Do not include any content in the file as it will not be rendered.

+See `content/docs/developers/_index.md` for an example.

 ### Development